libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 The multiplexer list carried in TLS ALPN extension field is part of the ClientHello message which is not encrypted.
-This feature will expose the supported multiplexers in plain text, but this is not a weakening of securiy posture.
-In the fuure when [ECH] is ready the multiplexer info can be protected too.
+This feature will expose the supported multiplexers in plain text, but this is not a weakening of security posture.
+In the future when [ECH] is ready the multiplexer info can be protected too.

-The early data in Noise handshake is only sent afer the peers establish a shared key, in the second and third handshake messages in the XX pattern.
+The early data in Noise handshake is only sent after the peers establish a shared key, in the second and third handshake messages in the XX pattern.
 So the early data is encrypted and the multiplexer info carried over is protected.
 These is no security weakening in this case either.